Salvador-ON/Using-Bootstap/README.md

 # Using-Bootstrap

-> This is the Seventh project of the Microverse Courses.
+> This is the Seventh project of the Microverse HTML Course.

 ![screenshot](media/screen-website.jpg)